TatvikReddy/stat_vom/README.md

 ## Homepage

 - Add a scroll bar for the news
-- Combine Dev updates which is the type of system for News, not separate
 - Link the About page into Sections| Our story, Team and Mission
 - Add Research page
 - Create discord invite link, youtube and twitter page